Vern Burke: Professional career

-Burke was drafted in the 5th round of the 1963 NFL Draft, the 64th pick overall, by the San Francisco 49ers.
+Burke was selected in the 5th round of the 1963 NFL draft, the 64th pick overall, by the San Francisco 49ers.
 Burke did not debut in the NFL however until 1965.
 He later spent a year each with the Atlanta Falcons and the New Orleans Saints.

 Legacy

 Burke was inducted into the State of Oregon Sports Hall of Fame in 1982 and the Oregon State University Sports Hall of Fame in 1991.